charlesb/HDP-workshop/README.md

 SELECT * FROM geo_ip_country_whois;
 ```

-Create a table to access the semi-structure logs format
+Create a table to access the semi-structured logs format

 ```sql
 CREATE TABLE raw_logs (